Craftie, the beer app

 Would you like this?

-At this point, I was a law student doing computer science electives for fun.
-Safe to say I did not know where or how to start with the web and mobile development required for Craftie.
+At the time I was a law student taking computer science electives for fun.
+I had no real idea how to build the web and mobile app I had in mind.

-Undeterred, I had a friend who was great with web development, and on weekends we would hang out at Wellington’s public library and they taught me how to build PHP applications running locally with PHP my admin and proudly bespoke authentication and routing layers.
-It was a delightful time of discovery.
+Still, I had a friend who was great at web development.
+On weekends we would sit in Wellington’s public library and they would teach me how to build PHP applications running locally, complete with phpMyAdmin and custom authentication and routing.

-And with this new wealth of knowledge I made the first version of Craftie:
+And with that, I made the first version of Craftie:

-But there it was.
-Craftie, a website where bars could login and manage beers, update their stock status, and even include an image or description.
-It wasn’t responsive, or secure, or accessible, or scalable, but I loved it.
+There it was: Craftie, a website where bars could log in, manage beers, update stock status, and add an image or description.
+It wasn’t responsive, secure, accessible, or scalable, but I loved it in all its CRUD-glory.

-When it came to developing the iOS app I remember devouring all the WWDC content and furiously copy/pasting the relevant Objective-C into my Craftie iOS xcode project.
-Eventually the table view controllers could fetch the beer data and display it in a list.
-I must have felt daring because users could not only favourite beers, but also rate them.
-Gamification, amirite.
+For the iOS app, I eventually had the table view controllers that could fetch the beer data and display it in a list.
+Feeling bold, I let users not only favourite beers, but rate them too.

-Building the web app was cool, but having an app I built on my own phone took the cake.
-I had switched major to software engineering around this point and never looked back.
+Building the web app was satisfying, but seeing something I built on my own phone was the thing that really got me.
+Around this point I switched majors to software engineering and never looked back.

 Even after rewriting in Laravel: